 4- Boxer.
 A light martial class that hits hard but can't take a punch as well as the Fighting Man or Alice.
 A Monk without the kung fu or magic.

-10- Problem.
+12- Problem.
 Like the Magic-User, except with fewer spells, more HP, and you're slowly turning into a horrible monster.
 If you really want to play up the fact that meddling with the power of magic makes you into a freak.
-The original class lists only one option, being a Deadite from Evil Dead, but you can also be a Toxic, a human corpse with a soul.
+Transform into the monster of your choice, whether that be a Ghoul, cyborg or golden child of the Stars.

 How strong is each member*?

 1- Dungeon Fodder.
 Level 1.
 Chance of dying in the immediate future: 90%.

 2- Seasoned.
 Level 1d3.
 Chance of dying in the immediate future: 75%.